diegogslomp/web-bot/README.md

 # webbot

-Boilerplate for web automation with Selenium and Python
+Web automation with Selenium and Python

 ### Prerequisites